HanssonMagnus/HanssonMagnus.github.io/_posts/2017-10-17-ReLU-Nets-are-Splines.md

 ## Theorems and proofs
-The theorems and proofs presented below is taken from [my thesis](link).
-For a generalization see [Chen 2016](https://arxiv.org/pdf/1611.09448.pdf).

 In order to show that the ReLU net is a linear spline it is helpful to first define what a linear spline is.